Elliesaur/Detox/README.md

-# Tox
+# Detox
 Toxicity and profanity filter for Discord.
 This bot makes use of the [Perspective API](https://www.perspectiveapi.com/).
 Add exemptions to specific roles and channels and customise percentages per server to log, warn or delete messages.
+Detox also supports a blacklist system implemented with Regular Expressions.

-This bot was made in 3 hours and should be considered unstable for production use.
+This bot was made in a rush and should be considered unstable for production use.
 As the days go past I will attempt to improve it.

 # Invite Link
 If you'd like to use the bot how it is, without customising it feel free to [click here to invite it to your server](https://discordapp.com/oauth2/authorize?client_id=693392652456034384&scope=bot&permissions=388096).